-An expert opinion can be necessary to show what is wrong, how something happened, what might happen if a problem isn’t fixed, or how it could best be fixed.
+An expert opinion can be necessary to show what is wrong or how something happened.
+It can also show what might happen if a problem isn’t fixed, or how it could best be fixed.

-An expert is more convincing if they are licensed or certified and have experience with the specific problem in your dispute.
+An expert is more persuasive if they have experience with the specific problem in your dispute.
+For example, if the expert is licensed or certified in the area where they are providing an opinion.
 If they aren’t, the tribunal may decide not to accept their evidence as expert evidence.

 Sometimes, each participant will have their own expert.
 But if you can agree on a single expert, it can help focus on the problem and how to best resolve it.
-This might be appropriate if the participants agree that a problem exists but can’t agree on other issues, like how it happened.
+This might work if the parties agree that a problem exists but can’t agree on other issues, like how it happened.
 Sharing an expert could also reduce costs.